jorgebucaran/hyperapp/docs/tutorial.md

 # Tutorial

 Welcome!
-If you're new to Hyperapp, you've found the perfect place to start learning.
+If you’re new to Hyperapp, you’ve found the perfect place to start learning.
 This tutorial will guide you through your first steps with Hyperapp as we build a simple app.

 -   [The Set-up](#setup)
 -   [Hello World](#helloworld)